New Bionic Sphincter/valve Designed to Eliminate the Need to Wear Collection Bags (Going Thru FDA Approval Process)

 Apr 16, 2014 3:47 pm

-Firstly, apologies to all that have been looking for my profile, but I just looked for it myself and found that my relatively brief profile is on the site, but it may be under an alternative email address: peters@pmdemail.com.Notwithstanding, and in response to Zywie, your feedback is quite important to me and my Company, as we still have to go through the final human trials to garner the approval of the USFDA and other regulatory agencies around the world, and there is nothing better than to have the strong support from those that actually need the device.
-We will never be asking for money from the ostomy community, but continue to solicit your strong support as there are many established companies in the market right now that make $billions on selling you all collection bags and all the other supplies associated with the current status quo that would not like to see our device enter the market.
+Firstly, apologies to all who have been looking for my profile, but I just looked for it myself and found that my relatively brief profile is on the site, but it may be under an alternative email address: peters@pmdemail.com.
+Notwithstanding, and in response to Zywie, your feedback is quite important to me and my company, as we still have to go through the final human trials to garner the approval of the USFDA and other regulatory agencies around the world, and there is nothing better than to have the strong support from those that actually need the device.
+We will never be asking for money from the ostomy community, but continue to solicit your strong support as there are many established companies in the market right now that make billions on selling you all collection bags and all the other supplies associated with the current status quo that would not like to see our device enter the market.
 And as to how soon this can get to market may, in fact, have everything to do with your collective support (and it could be relatively soon if we can garner the regulatory approvals in Europe first).
 Please keep your cards and letters coming.

 Zywie